Library Information and Procedures

 A. A current Western Connecticut State University I.D. must be presented to check out circulating library materials.

-B. All circulating books may be borrowed for a 28-day period.
-These items may be renewed for one additional 28-day period either by telephone, online, or at the circulation desk.
-Long-term use of circulating materials should be discussed with the Access Services Librarian at the Haas Library (203-837-9102), with the Circulation Desk Supervisor on duty at the Haas Library, or with the Business Librarian at the Young Library (203-837-9139).
+B. All circulating books may be borrowed for an entire semester.
+These items may be renewed by telephone, online, or at the circulation desk.
+Long-term use of circulating materials should be discussed with the Access Services Librarian at the Haas Library (203-837-9102), with the Circulation Desk Supervisor on duty at the Haas Library, or with the Business Librarian at the Young Library (203-837-9138).

 C. Videos, CDs and DVDs circulate for two weeks, with no renewals.
-(Longer-term use of circulating media should be discussed with the Access Services Librarian at the Haas Library (203-837-9102), with the Circulation Desk Supervisor on duty, or with the Business Librarian at the Young Library (203-837-9139).
-There are not overdue fines charged for any WCSU Library circulating material.
+Longer-term use of circulating media should be discussed with the Access Services Librarian at the Haas Library (203-837-9102), with the Circulation Desk Supervisor on duty, or with the Business Librarian at the Young Library (203-837-9138).
+There are no overdue fines charged for any WCSU Library circulating material.
 However, all items borrowed from the other CSU Libraries are subject to the home library's loan periods and overdue fines.
 In the event an item is lost, the home library will assess and collect replacement costs, and processing fees.

 D. Arrangements for faculty use of non-circulating material (such as periodicals, reference books, government documents, archives, special collections, etc.) should be discussed with the librarian responsible for those materials.